 Family reunification is not an end in itself.
 The first goal of the Samu Social Centre is to provide shelter to vulnerable children.
 It is only when the milestones are rebuilt that the child can envisage an exit from the street, and the Samu Social teams provide support in this respect, with sometimes several movements back and forth between the centre, the street and the family.
 Indeed, family reunification depends on the child’s willingness, in so far as without this acceptance, the support relationship, especially psychological support, is impossible.
 Our goal is not either to reunite the largest number of children with their families, but rather to ensure that these returns are long-lasting.
 This is why we mostly focus on the quality of the support and monitoring, not only of the children but also of the families.
 In the last few years therefore, we established a process to support street exit projects with social workers, psychologists, the creation in September 2010 of a Mobile Orientation Team (MOT) and the development of a network of resource persons in the main regions of Senegal.
 In the 12 months that follow the return into the family, close monitoring is performed, either by phone or through visits; over time, as the child becomes more stable, the visits are spaced out until they are no longer necessary.
 It is even desirable that after a period of time, the link is “severed” so that the situation goes back to normal.

-There have been encouraging results over the last three years (2013-2015): out of 378 stays, 350 were sustainable, which amounts to an 93% “success” rate over a three-year period.
+There have been encouraging results over the last three years (2015-2017): out of 498 projects of family reunion, 470 were sustainable, which amounts to an 94,5% “success” rate over a three-year period.
 These figures are also revealing of the fact that the vast majority of the children we shelter come simply to decompress, take a break from the street, but they are not yet ready to envisage leaving the street.
-Thanks to the actions of Samusocial Senegal, 947 children overall have left the street in a durable manner since 2004.
+Thanks to the actions of Samusocial Senegal, 1402 children overall have left the street in a durable manner since 2004.

 In order to monitor and professionalize the management of street children, Samu Social Senegal implements a number of activities in partnership with Samu Social International – ongoing or occasional – in order to build its technical skills and its level of understanding of the issue.
 Thus, core cross-cutting areas have been developed in the activities of Samusocial Senegal since its inception and on the basis of issues encountered.